 School or origin refers to: The last school enrolled or last school district where your student was permanently housed

 The McKinney-Vento Act defines Homeless children as:

 "individuals who lack a fixed, regular, and adequate nighttime residence"

-* Doubled up with other people due to economic hardship or loss of housing
+* Doubled up with other people due to loss of housing, economic hardship or similar reasons

 * Living in a motel, hotel or campground due to lack of adequate alternative accommodation

 * Living in an emergency or transitional shelter

 * Living in cars, parks, bus station or public spaces

 If you believe you, or your child, may be eligible

 If the district determines someone is inelligible, we will provide you with a copy of